dewangsolanki3/webCW2/README.md

 #### This application consist of 3 components, one being front-end developed using **React-Js** framework, **server-side** code developed using **Node js and express API**, and for data storage, we have used **MongoDb atlas**.

-#### To get started with the application, perform the following steps below
+#### To get started with the application, perform the following steps below:

 #### Step 1: Clone the repository
 #### Step 2: ``` cd webCW2/server ```